 - The consequences of showing up late or not showing up at all

-- How long you will wait on a virtual session before disconnecting the call
+- How long you’ll wait on a virtual session before disconnecting the call

 - The fees associated with missed appointments or last-minute rescheduling

-Clients who know they can connect with their therapist virtually can lead them to feel as though they can reach out more frequently.
-And while telehealth may afford you the opportunity to work more flexible hours, that doesn’t mean you need to constantly be checking your email.
+When your clients they can connect with you virtually, it may lead them to feel as though they can reach out more frequently.
+And while telehealth may afford you the opportunity to work more flexible hours, that doesn’t mean your should have to your email or phone constantly.

-Having specific contact hours is important even in traditional therapy settings, but it’s especially important if you’re conducting most of your sessions via telehealth.
-Be specific about setting hours for yourself where you can disconnect from phone calls, text messages, or emails.
+Having specific contact hours is important in traditional therapy settings as well, but it’s especially critical if you conduct most of your sessions via telehealth.
+Be specific about setting hours for yourself where you can disconnect from phone calls, text messages, and email.

 In fact, it may be worth adding a digital communication policy to your intake forms.
 Consider crafting a document that covers: